 “It’s the wrong modelling.
 If you take out every good kid or every capable kid out of your group, what have you got?
 Who are you picking up your clues, strategies and language from?
 Your role models are gone and the pairs of kids learning together,” Rob said.

-Phil added: “One of the seven Timeless T’s of Literacy is ‘Together’, which means we keep the kids together as a whole class.
+Sharon added: “One of the seven Timeless T’s of Literacy is ‘Together’, which means we keep the kids together as a whole class.
 So you can have flexible grouping within that, but there is so much learning that is going on from each other that is so powerful.
 I mean, this is the missing piece.”

 If educators do decide to form groups in the classroom, Sharon and Rob expanded on the importance of using the right tests and information to determine those decisions.